mattbowa/Online-Booking-System/README.md

 # Web Based Booking and Reservation System
 -----------------------------------------------------------------------------------------------------------------------------------

-### Overview
+### Introduction
-The system was implemented as a web-based app for managing oline appointments and reservations, using a user friendly interface.
-Please refer to the [demo website](http:\\mbbtech.com.au).
+The system was implemented as a web-based app for managing oline appointments and reservations, please refer to the [demo website](http:\\mbbtech.com.au).